 Why Rent a Car On The Big Island

-Over the past few years, we have visited several of the Hawaii Islands including the Big Island, Oahu, and Maui.
-We always get a car rental in Hawaii so we can easily navigate around the islands.
+Over the past few years, I have visited several of the Hawaii Islands including the Big Island, Oahu, and Maui.
+I always get a car rental in Hawaii so I can easily navigate around the islands.

-We also like to stay in different parts of the islands to be closer to various landmarks.
-Having a rental car allows us flexibility in our travel plans and explore more in less time.
+I also like to stay in different parts of the islands to be closer to various landmarks.
+Having a rental car allows me flexibility in my travel plans and explore more in less time.

 Pros of having a rental car: